greg-the-coder/aws-workshop-samples/AmazonQ.md

     --role-arn arn:aws:iam::your-aws-account-id:role/your-coder-ec2-workspace-role
 ```

-#### Step 8: Access Your Coder Deployment
+### 8. Set Up CloudFront for HTTPS Access (Recommended)
-After completing the setup, you can access your Coder deployment using the Load Balancer URL provided by the Kubernetes service.

 For production use, it's recommended to:

-1. Set up a CloudFront distribution in front of the Kubernetes Load Balancer to support HTTPS/SSL connections
+1. Set up a CloudFront distribution in front of the Kubernetes Load Balancer
 2. Configure a custom domain name pointing to your CloudFront distribution
 3. Update the Coder configuration with your custom domain

-## Additional Configuration
+## Customizing Your Deployment

-### Customizing the Coder Deployment
+### The coder-core-values-v2.yaml File

 The `coder-core-values-v2.yaml` file contains various configuration options for your Coder deployment, including:

 - Access URLs and wildcard domains